TerriaJS/workshops/foss4g-hobart-2024/catalogs-and-datasets.md

 ### Add a basemap

 We can configure the basemap in the catalog.
-Add the `baseMaps` property to your catalog to get a Tasmanian LIST basemap.
+Update the `baseMaps` property in your catalog to get a Tasmanian LIST basemap.

 ```json
 {